Gaunt Brothers Racing

-Gaunt Brothers Racing was a Canadian professional stock car racing team that competes in the NASCAR Cup Series.
-Gaunt Brothers Racing also competes in the Pinty's Series and the K&N Pro Series.
-The team is owned by Marty Gaunt, president and CEO of Triad Racing Technologies; GBR originally used engines from Triad before moving to Toyota Racing Development motors in alliance with Joe Gibbs Racing.
+Gaunt Brothers Racing was a Canadian professional stock car racing team that last competed in the NASCAR Cup Series in 2021.
+Gaunt Brothers Racing also competed in the Pinty's Series and the K&N Pro Series.
+The team was owned by Marty Gaunt, president and CEO of Triad Racing Technologies; GBR originally used engines from Triad before moving to Toyota Racing Development motors in alliance with Joe Gibbs Racing.

 NASCAR Cup Series

 Car No. 96 history

 On January 18, 2017, Gaunt Brothers Racing declared their plans to attempt the 2017 Daytona 500 with Canadian driver D. J. Kennington behind the wheel of the No. 96 Toyota Camry.
 The team was fielded in a partnership with RAB Racing.
-They plan to attempt all four superspeedway events in 2017.
+They planned to attempt all four superspeedway events in 2017.
 Kennington made the 59th annual Daytona 500, by passing Elliott Sadler at Cam-Am Duel 2.
 The team failed to finish the race after being involved in a crash just past halfway.
 The team returned to Talladega where they used ThorSport Racing's No. 98 hauler.
 The team failed to qualify.
 They didn't return to Daytona in July because Kennington joined Premium Motorsports, leaving the team without a driver.

 However, the team, with Kennington, returned to Daytona in an attempt to qualify for a second straight 500 in 2018, guaranteed after only 40 showed up to try to get in the race.
 The team entered the spring ISM Raceway race, which would be their first appearance on a non-restrictor track, qualifying 34th.
 Parker Kligerman joined GBR for the Coca-Cola 600, his first Cup race since 2014.
 Jeffrey Earnhardt joined the team in August 2018 for 14 of the final 16 races.
 Jesse Little was announced to drive at the August Bristol night race.
 Earnhardt and GBR parted ways before the Martinsville race.
 He was replaced by Kennington at Martinsville and Kligerman at Texas.

 Kligerman returned to the team in an attempt to qualify the Daytona 500 and drove the majority of the races during the 2019 NASCAR season that featured Gaunt Bros.
 Racing.
 Drew Herring came on board to drive the season finale at Homestead for the team.